kevalshah2005/Chess_Predictor_Network/README.md

 ## Results and Analysis

 Our netwok was able to predict the outcome of a completely new chess match 62.08% of the time (after epoch 7), with a validation/testing loss of ~0.75.
-Figs. 8 and 9 displays the evolution of these output accuracy up until epoch 7, as well as afterwards, when the network began to suffer from overfitting.
+Figs. 8 and 9 display the evolution of these output accuracy up until epoch 7, as well as afterwards, when the network began to suffer from overfitting.

 ![image](https://user-images.githubusercontent.com/74797855/132607297-53125e56-ef89-4470-ac94-4d25272f4abe.png)